PORTOS Developers

 Client authentication

-When communicating with SignalR server, client application must be authenticated, as described in Authentication section.
+When communicating with SignalR server, client application must be authenticated, as described in section.
 Obtained accces token must be used when communication with notification server.

 const token = "YOUR_BEARER_TOKEN"; // Replace with your actual token